umeshbapat/Umesh-Bapat-Portfolio/README.md

 # 👋 Welcome

 A results-driven technology and product leader with a proven track record of delivering high-value products across diverse business domains.
-Passionate about building products, growing teams, and driving innovation through technology, AI, and automation.
+Passionate about building products, growing teams, and driving innovation through technology, AI, and automation

 ---